Planting Seeds of Hope

 The Nazis changed everything.

 They called their hiding place the grub, or hole.
-Sometimes, they even called it the keyver — the Yiddish word for grave.
+Sometimes, they called it the keyver — the Yiddish word for grave.

 “We were already buried there,” Kasimow says.
-“If something happened, that could have been our grave.

 “It was all strange to me when I got out.
 I’d never seen the light.
 I’d never been out of the hole.
 It was always pitch black.”